CA Certificate Management

 Solving the CA certificate expiration problem

 This diagram shows the problem that exists with CA expirations.
-In this example, an Access Server was installed in 2015 and therefore the certificate expires in 2025.
-Each user downloads a profile with an expiration date that is ten years out.
-User C may still have a certificate with a valid date in 2025, but can’t connect because the server’s expiration date has passed.
-With certificates, both the server and client certificates must be valid.
-This issue is only present in previous versions of Access Server, where only one CA was generated and used.
+In this example, an Access Server was installed in 2015; therefore, the certificate expires in 2025.
+Each user downloads a profile with an expiration date ten years out.
+User C may still have a certificate with a valid date in 2025 but can’t connect because the server’s expiration date has passed.
+With certificates, both the server and client certificates need to be valid.
+This issue is only present in previous versions of Access Server, where only 1 CA was generated and used.

 Generating new CA certificates

 This diagram shows the new functionality in CA Management.
-Access Server version 2.9 automatically renews the CA certificate when it starts up and sees that the main CA certificate in use is older than a year.
-In this example, the Access Server was installed in 2015 and User A connected in that same year.
+Access Server version 2.9 automatically renews the CA certificate when it starts up and sees that the primary CA certificate now in use is older than a year.
+In this example, the Access Server was installed in 2015, and User A connected that same year.
 Both of the certificates are valid until 2025.
-In 2018, the Access Server issued a new certificate using the CA Management feature in the Admin Web UI.
+In 2018, Access Server issued a new certificate using the CA Management feature in the Admin Web UI.
 User B connected that same year.
-Both of those certificates are valid until 2025 and User A can continue to connect with their certificate #1.
-In 2019, User A downloads a new profile, which is generated from certificate #2 and has its own ten-year expiration.
-This visual helps to show how the server and client certificates can be reissued to avoid disconnection issues because of expiration dates.
-Basically, the timer resets.
+Both certificates are valid until 2025, and User A can continue to connect with certificate #1.
+In 2019, User A downloads a new profile generated from certificate #2, with its ten-year expiration.
+This visual helps to show how the server and client certificates can be reissued to avoid disconnection issues because of expiration dates — basically, the timer resets.

 When creating a CA certificate, it consists of a private and public key with an expiration date.
-In Access Server version 2.9 and above, generating a new CA is done automatically.
-It can also be triggered manually.
-Whenever a client downloads a new client profile, it will get the newest CA certificate.
+Access Server 2.9 and newer generates a new CA automatically.
+You can also generate one manually.
+A client gets the latest CA certificate whenever they download a new client profile.
 For the client, the certificate is good for ten years.
-If you have a client with a certificate that goes past the ten year limit, the client must obtain a new copy of the connection profile to be able to connect.
-To support this, we have updated how client certificates are generated.
+If you have a client with a certificate that goes past the ten-year limit, the client must obtain a new copy of the connection profile to connect.
+To support this, we updated client certificate generation.
 Access Server can now handle the generation of multiple certificates per user account.

-Another benefit of the new CA certificate management feature is that it provides a way for you to easily move your server and clients over from ns-cert-type to remote-cert-tls.
+Another benefit of the new CA certificate management feature is that it allows you to move your server and clients from ns-cert-type to remote-cert-tls easily.
 Ns-cert-type is the Netscape model of verification of server identity using certificate properties, which is now deprecated.
 On Access Server version 2.4 and higher, this message displays in the log: “WARNING: --ns-cert-type is DEPRECATED.
 Use --remote-cert-tls instead”.
 The new model uses remote-cert-tls functionality, which uses the certificate Extended/Enhanced Key Usage (EKU) properties—a more modern method of defining object identifiers for using public keys.
 Note that Access Server continues to support older versions of clients using ns-cert.